-The government's policy on minimum wage of 300 Baht has caused further labor shortage.
-Labors from upcountry find it unnecessary to work in Bangkok vicinity as they can work in their home towns getting the same wage resulting in a higher labor cost pushes up manufacturing cost.
+Due to the government's policy on minimum wage which was a bit different in overall country has caused further labor shortage.
+As labors from upcountry find it unnecessary to work in Bangkok vicinity as they can work in their home towns getting the similar wage resulting in a higher labor cost pushes up manufacturing cost.
 The company however, has acted on this by employing migrant workers and focuses on new technologies such as new automatic machinery to reduce labor dependency.

-Exchange rates
+2. Exchange rates